-6th Year Doctoral Student
+7th Year Doctoral Student (on Internship)

 Caroline came to Purdue after completing a post-baccelaureate Research Assistant position at Brown University and the Rhode Island Hospital.
 Prior to that, she graduated from Furman University in 2017.
+She is currently on internship at McLean Hospital and will transition into a faculty role at Transylvania College in the fall of 2026!

 Caroline research focuses primarily on the implementation of evidence-based measurement and diagnosis pratices into clinical practice.
 This includes an interest in moving dimensional models of psychopathology, such as HiTOP into clinical settings.